Ticket of No Return:

 With lavish production design, camp flair, and fearless performances, Ottinger’s films are cathartic expressions of feminine experience, blending radical social commentary with deliriously entertaining cinematic spectacle.
 Still as bold and boundary-pushing as ever, her vision invites both Ottinger newcomers and long-time admirers to be captivated by her unique vision.

-Led by Associate Eve Jefferies.
+Organised by OSE Associate Eve Jefferies.

 About Ulrike Ottinger